THE DHARMA FLOWER SUTRA SEEN THROUGH

 frequent any such people.

-Wrestlers, seductive women or prostitutes
+Wrestlers, seductive women,

-should definitely not be frequented.
+definitely not be frequented.

 They must never go into

-a closed-off place
+a closed-off place,

 in order to teach the Dharma to women.